theupdateframework/taps/tap18.md

 }
 ```

 Where IDENTITY is the OIDC identity of the party who is authorized to sign and ISSUER is the OIDC entity used by Fulcio for verification.
+For example, identity could be "hello@gmail.com" with an issuer "https://accounts.google.com".

-The root certificate or certificate chain for the Fulcio server MUST be obtained using the Sigstore root of trust.
+The root certificate or certificate chain for the Fulcio server MUST be obtained using the Sigstore [root of trust](https://github.com/sigstore/root-signing).
 The client MUST use a single Fulcio instance.

 ## Signature format